Course

 Stepwise Approach for Classifying Asthma Severity

 The chart below outlines the evaluation of asthma utilizing a standard step-wise approach.
 First choose the child’s age and then ask questions pertaining to the impairment/risk.
-Based on this you will be given a “step”.
-The appropriate treatment for each step is outlined a table you will view shortly.
+Based on the information, you will be given a “step.”
+The appropriate treatment for each step is outlined in a table discussed in the next main section of this course.

 Symptoms